samkravitz/CircularPrime/README.md

 # CircularPrime
-Java program that determines every circular prime up to a given input.
+Java program that computes every circular prime up to a given input.

 **Note: This program should not be used with large inputs (larger than around 200,000)**